Loss does not mean alone.

 Brooke Kaney, MSW, LICSW

-Brooke is a Licensed Independent Clinical Social Worker with over 7 years of experience working with individuals facing chronic and serious health conditions and their families, including work in palliative care and hospice.
-Her clients have been the most prominent teachers about the types of loss that occur and various ways of navigating the grief.
-Brooke has a passion for working with individuals with cancer related concerns and other various health conditions, including organ transplants.
+Brooke is a Licensed Independent Clinical Social Worker with over 10 years of experience working with individuals facing chronic and serious health conditions and their families.
+She has a passion for working with individuals with cancer related concerns and other serious life-threatening health conditions.
 Prior to her work at the Center for Grief & Loss, Brooke worked in an academic hospital and medical clinic providing counseling for patients and families.
-During this time she directed a clinical social work fellowship in palliative care and now continues to provide clinical supervision to the social work fellow.
+She completed a clinical social work fellowship in palliative care and then directed that program from 2015-2019.
+Brooke considers herself a lifelong learner and does not go a day without learning something new from others.

 Dallas Rising, RYT-500